 - Your Curriculum Vitae

 - Motivation letter (stating why you chose this certain University and what you expect from your stay in Germany)

 Note: In case there are additional needed documents, you will be informed by the GJU IO.

-In order to get a German student visa, you need to deposit 8100 Euro (for 12 months) or 4050 Euro (for 6 months) in a Deutsche Bank blocked account.
+In order to get a German student visa, you need to deposit around 8500 Euro for 12 months in Sutor Bank blocked account via Fintiba.
 The IO will give you all necessary information and fully guide you through this process.

-For more information about the blocked account, click here.
+For more information about the blocked account, please visit www.fintiba.com

 The IO will send you all necessary information on the needed documents and visa appointments via email.